 Keep reading for everything that’s happening this year at Disneyland Resort.

-- Oogie Boogie Bash in 2021 is now sold out.
+- Oogie Boogie Bash in 2022 details here.

 - Halloween Screams on display at Disneyland Park throughout the season.

 - Frightfully Fun Parade only available at Oogie Boogie Bash.

 - Plaza de la Familia with entertainment, festive foods, crafts and interactive experiences including are “A Musical Celebration of Coco.”